DPhil Students

 Kira Mulcahy

 Balázs grew up in Hungary and completed his MSci Chemistry degree with a Year in Industry at Imperial College London.
-His master’s project, under the supervision of Prof. Mark Crimmin, focused on developing hydrogen-bonding main group complexes for catalytic organofluorine recycling.
-As part of his degree he has also completed a 12-month industrial placement at Vertex Pharmaceuticals in synthetic medicinal chemistry.
-Balázs is a first year Inorganic Chemistry DPhil student and his research project focuses on engineering polymers from carbon dioxide using advanced switchable catalysis.
+His master’s project, under the supervision of Prof. Mark Crimmin, focused on developing main group complexes for organofluorine recycling.
+As part of his undergraduate he has also completed a 12-month industrial placement at Vertex Pharmaceuticals in synthetic medicinal chemistry.
+Balázs is now a third year Inorganic Chemistry DPhil student and his research project focuses on engineering polymers from carbon dioxide using advanced switchable catalysis.
+When not in the lab, Balázs can usually be found outdoors doing parkour, hiking or enjoying a cycle ride.

 Balazs Striker